πΊοΈ HPC series β you are here

 Define your sample sheet

-Adding more samples later is trivial β just append rows to
+Adding more samples later is trivial β just append rows with

 1. Download FASTQ in parallel (Array Job)